-Highlight the desired wizard and click "OK" to continue.
+Highlight the desired wizard and click 'OK' to continue.

-World - Modeus Black Configuration QK Cancel

-RTU Master

-"Wizerd" option will guide you through and explain all st e output from a wizerd will result in a working configuration also possible cell the configuration in the standard co izerd completion.
-The "Blank Configuration" option will open the standard or the standard open the standard open th sps of a configuration. n ready to download. nfiguration tool after onliguration tool and a colde to come an asistence
+Wood-Modua RTU Master QK Çancel A "Wizerd" option will guide you through and explain all a the output from a vector will result in a working configuration is also possible to def the configuration in the standard con- on ready to download. is also possible to edit the contiguration in the standard o //zard completion.
+The "Blank Configuration" option will open the standard i onfiguration can be created from scratch.
+Here it is also p onfiguration from file or via upload from a Communicator in configuration tool and a lossible to open an existing Don't show this Window again

-iniguration from file or via upload from a Communicator mo caule to open an exciring dule.

-Don't show this Window again